babelfish-for-postgresql/babelfish_project_website/_usage/escape_hatches.md

 persistently on the cluster level as well.
 - If an escape hatch is set to `strict`, you may encounter error messages if your SQL code contains unsupported syntax.
-To suppress these error messages, set all escape hatches to `ignore` by invoking the following command:
+To suppress these error messages, set all escape hatches to `ignore` by invoking the following command on the TDS port:

 ```none
 sp_babelfish_configure '%', 'ignore', 'server'